adsforce/docs/docs/en/media-source-configurations/facebook/README.md

 ### Deferred Deeplink

-Deeplinks are available for marketing activities.
+Deeplink is available for marketing activities.
 You need to complete the operation in three steps.

 ###### 1. Pass [Facebook authorization](javascript:;);